Pinterest Pixel

 John Michaloudis

-When I need to work with a large set of data in Excel, being able to select all cells quickly can save me a ton of time.
-In this guide, I’ll walk you through a few simple methods to select every cell in a worksheet, making it easier to apply changes or analyze the data.
+When I need to work with a large set of data in Excel, being able to select all cells can save me a ton of time.
+In this guide, I will show you how to select all cells in Excel.

 Key Takeaways: